blaschko/supermodularLP/README.md

-Code for the experiments described in: Blaschko, M. B.: Slack and Margin Rescaling as Convex Extensions of Supermodular Functions. arXiv:1606.05918, 2016.
+Code for the experiments described in: Blaschko, M. B.: Slack and Margin Rescaling as Convex Extensions of Supermodular Functions.
+International Conference on Energy Minimization Methods in Computer Vision and Pattern Recognition (EMMCVPR), 2017.

 This code makes use of several functions from Krause, A: SFO: A Toolbox for Submodular Function Optimization, JMLR, 2010.